-19 Committee evaluations are not required by law, but are considered a best practice to confirm the appropriate composition and operation of the Committee.
+Committee evaluations are not required by law, but are considered a best practice to confirm the appropriate composition and operation of the Committee.

-20 The Revitalization Act requires that for not-for-profits that had in the prior fiscal year, or reasonably expect to have in the upcoming year, annual gross revenue in excess of \$1 million, if the audit oversight duties set forth in N-PCL § 712-a are performed by an audit committee, the committee must report to the board on the committee's activities.
+The N-PCL requires that for not-for-profits that are required to file an independent certified public accountant's audit report with the New York Attorney General pursuant to New York Executive Law § 172-b(1) and that had in the prior fiscal year, or reasonably expect to have in the upcoming year, annual gross revenue in excess of \$1 million, if the audit oversight duties set forth in N-PCL § 712-a are performed by an audit committee, the committee must report to the board on the committee's activities.
 See N-PCL § 712-a(b)(4).

-21 IRS Form 990 requires disclosure of whether the organization contemporaneously documents, by any means permitted by state law, the meetings held by the board and any committee authorized to act on behalf of the board.
+IRS Form 990 requires disclosure of whether the organization contemporaneously documents, by any means permitted by state law, the meetings held or written actions undertaken by the board and any committee authorized to act on behalf of the board.
 The related instructions provide that "[d]ocumentation permitted by state law can include approved minutes, email, or similar writings that explain the action taken, when it was taken, and who made the decision.
-For this purpose, contemporaneous means by the later of (1) the next meeting of the governing body or committee (such as approving the minutes of the prior meeting) or (2) 60 days after the date of the meeting or written action."
-See Form 990, Part VI, Line 8 and related instructions.
-The N-PCL requires that New York not-for-profits (i) keep minutes of the proceedings of the board and any executive committee and (ii) contemporaneously document in writing the basis for the board or authorized committee's approval of certain specified related party transactions, including the consideration of any alternative transactions.
-See N-PCL §§ 621(a), 715(b).
+For this purpose, contemporaneous means by the later of (1) the next meeting of the governing body or committee (such as approving the minutes of the prior meeting), or (2) 60 days after the date of the meeting or written action."
+See Form 990, Part VI, Lines 8a-b and related instructions.